-Continuing south west along the B6282 that forms Woodland’s main street this road skirts the northern edge of Langleydale and in approximately four miles of empty countryside reaches the village of Eggleston in Teesdale.
+Continuing south west along the B6282 that forms Woodland’s main street this road skirts the northern edge of Langleydale and through approximately four miles of empty countryside reaches the village of Eggleston in Teesdale.

-Some of the views from Woodland village and its surrounding area are excellent stretching out north and west across the Pennines and south and south east across the dale and vale of the River Tees as far as the distant Cleveland Hills and North York Moors.
+Some of the views from Woodland village and its surrounding area are excellent, stretching out north and west across the Pennines and south and south east across the dale and vale of the River Tees as far as the distant Cleveland Hills and North York Moors.

-The distinct outline of Roseberry Topping in the Cleveland area of North Yorkshire to the south of the Tees and beyond Middlesbrough can be very clearly seen.
+The distinct outline of Roseberry Topping in the Cleveland hills of North Yorkshire to the south of the Tees and beyond Middlesbrough can be very clearly seen.
 It is a little over thirty miles away to the south east.